 For example, in Arnold v.
 Burger King, where an employee alleged she was raped by a supervisor while at work, the Ohio State court struck down a forced arbitration agreement signed by the employee.
 The court held that the arbitration agreement was procedurally unconscionable given the disparity in bargaining power between the parties, and substantively unconscionable as it sought to include a claim of rape within its broad scope.
 Thus, the combination of procedural and substantive unconscionability rendered the agreement unenforceable.

 Yes.
 In a 5-4 ruling in the case Epic Systems Corp. v.
 Lewis the Supreme Court upheld employers’ use of class-action waivers in arbitration agreements.
 Justice Neil Gorsuch said that the 1925 Federal Arbitration Act trumps the National Labor Relations Act.
-Therefore, If you sign the agreement, you give up your right to band together with your coworkers to sue in court over workplace issues, and are instead forced to handle your dispute individually through arbitration.
+Therefore, if you sign the agreement, you give up your right to band together with your coworkers to sue in court over workplace issues, and are instead forced to handle your dispute individually through arbitration.
+Currently, more than 30 percent of employers include class action waivers in their mandatory employment arbitration procedures.
+In the wake of the Epic Systems decision, this number is expected to increase, leaving even more workers without the ability to address widespread rights violations through collective action.

 It might seem obvious that the public court system would get to decide whether the agreement denying an employee access to the public court system is enforceable.
 However, in 2010, the Supreme Court of the United States held in Rent-a-Center, West, Inc. v.
 Jackson, that where an agreement to arbitrate includes a provision that the arbitrator will determine the enforceability of the agreement as a whole, if a party challenges that particular provision, then a district court may consider the enforceability of that provision, but if a party challenges the enforceability of the whole agreement, then the provision controls and the arbitrator decides whether the agreement as a whole is enforceable.
 Thus, effectively, you may be prevented access to the courts even to decide whether you should have access to the courts.